appium/appium/packages/appium/docs/en/quickstart/index.md

 Before getting started, make sure your system satisfies the [requirements](../intro/requirements.md) for running the Appium server.
 Additional requirements will be discussed in conjunction with installing the UiAutomator2 driver.
-The guide also assumes you're basic command line proficiency on your platform, for example being able to run commands, set and persist environment variables, etc...
+The guide also assumes you have basic command line proficiency on your platform, for example being able to run commands, set and persist environment variables, etc...

 Now you're ready to get started!
 So head on over to [Installing Appium](./install.md).